SBA Loan Down Payment: The Essential Guide

 • Provide a personal statement attesting to having good character.

-• The business owner cannot be incarcerated, on parole, or probation.
+• The business owner cannot be incarcerated, on parole, or on probation.

-• The business owner cannot be currently under indictment or other forms of criminal charges.
+• The business owner must not be currently under indictment or facing other forms of criminal charges.

 • The business owner cannot have previously defaulted on federal loans, such as student loans.